-TVI's work with children from birth through high school graduation.
-VABVI also has an adult services department for students transitioning to adulthood.
+TVIs from Children's Services work with children from birth through age 21 across a variety of educational and therapeutic settings.
+VABVI also has an Adult Services department which can serve support students and beyond transition age to adulthood.

-9. How much time should be provided by a TVI or COMS?
+9. How much time should be provided by a TVI, COMS or CATIS?